-Rackmount monitors designed to satisfy MIL-STD-810F/G environmental testing standards for industrial and military applications.
-These rugged LCD panels come with an aluminum front bezel and anti-reflective glass to protect the impact on the LCD panel.
-The units feature a fanless cooling thermal design and shield enclosure to control EMI by preventing transmission of noise signals.
+Rackmount monitors designed to satisfy MIL-STD-810F/G environmental and MIL-STD-461E EMC testing standards for industrial and military applications.
+The rugged military-grade LCD displays come with an aluminum front bezel and anti-reflective glass to reduce environmental impacts on the LCD panel.
+Built to survive harsh environments, these military-grade monitors feature a fanless cooling thermal design and shield enclosure to control EMI by preventing the transmission of noise signals.

 Military grade rackmount monitors designed to meet MIL-STD-810F/G environmental testing standards.
 Option for optical bonding, EMI-ITO glass, and touch screen.